 The Carpe Vita liveaboard has a variety of 7 and 10-night itineraries.
 In the event it is not leaving from Malé, the boat will connect with an internal flight from Dharavandhoo (northern itinerary), or Thaa (southern itinerary).

 Carpe Vita has 10 comfortable cabins of different standards spread over three decks, all with individually controlled air conditioning, TV screens with HD media players, safety deposit boxes and private bathrooms.
 The electricity voltage onboard is of 220V and the plugs are of 3 pins UK type.
+There are 6 Standard Cabins on the Lower Deck, 2 Superior Cabins on the Main Deck, and 2 Suites on the Upper Deck.

 The two spacious Suites on the upper deck have king-size beds, desk, chair, dresser, two hanging closets and windows down the side of the cabin.
 The bathroom has dual sink, bathtub and separate shower cubicle, and the king bed can be separated in two super singles.